FranxYao/franxyao.github.io/index.md

   * A latent bag of words model with differentiable content planning and surface realization. advised by [prof. John P. Cunningham](https://stat.columbia.edu/~cunningham/).

 * Pivot Analysis: An Lexical Analysis Method for Text Attribute Transfer.
-(Current)
+(In submission)

   * Text style transfer is recently a hot topic in NLP, but few have examined what determines the style and what is changed during the transfer.
   * We analyze the underlying assumptions of state-of-the-art text style transfer systems and their performance.